hvitoi/tech-docs/os/linux/concepts/virtualization/iommu.md

 ## Groups

 - An IOMMU group is the smallest set of physical devices that can be passed to a VM
-- A group can be passed to a VM withouta affecting the other groups
+- A group can be passed to a VM without affecting the other groups

 ```shell
 #!/bin/bash